Megyn Kelly leaving Fox News for NBC News

 Kelly's future had been the topic of constant speculation in the television news industry for the past year.
 Kelly and her representatives also held talks with CNN and ABC, among other potential outlets, before deciding on NBC.

-Sources with knowledge of the matter said that Fox News has offered Kelly an annual salary of more than $20 million to stay at the network, matching the salary of her colleague and rival, Bill O'Reilly.
-NBC News has not disclosed the terms of Kelly's new contract.
+Sources with knowledge of the matter said that Fox News had offered Kelly an annual salary of more than $20 million to stay at the network, matching the salary of her colleague and rival, Bill O'Reilly.

+Kelly weighed her options and talked with her family throughout the month of December, according to one of the people she deliberated with.
+She informed 21st Century Fox executive co-chairman Lachlan Murdoch of her decision on Tuesday morning.
+"They had a lovely conversation," the source said.

+During the months of negotiations, television industry executives said other networks were highly unlikely to match Fox's financial offer to Kelly.

 "Megyn is an exceptional journalist and news anchor, who has had an extraordinary career," NBCUniversal News Group chairman Andy Lack said in an email to staff.
 "She's demonstrated tremendous skill and poise, and we're lucky to have her."